dorkodu/sage/evangelism.md

 # Evangelism

-This document is for the marketing messages of the Sage protocol, in which we aim promoting widespread adoption of Sage and accelerating development of its surrounding ecosystem.
+This document is for the marketing messages of the Sage protocol, in which we aim promoting and widespread awareness and adoption of Sage.

 ## Key Messages

 ### Get only what you want

 Send a Sage query to your API and get exactly what you need, nothing more and nothing less.
 Sage queries always return predictable results.
 Apps using Sage are fast and stable because they control the data they get, not the server.
-Consciously

 ### Get many resources in a single request

-Sage queries are composed into a single query document and sent once.
+Sage queries are described as separate objects and composed into a single query document and sent once.
 While typical REST APIs require loading resources from multiple URLs, with Sage you can fetch all the data your app needs in a single request.
 You can scale your apps using a Sage API are quick even on poor network conditions.

 ### Describe your data with a schema